palewire/first-visual-story/readthedocs/index.rst

 Prelude: Prerequisites
 **********************

-Before you can begin, your computer needs the following tools installed and working.
+Before you can begin, your computer needs the following tools installed and working:

 1. A `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ to interact with your computer
 2. A `text editor <https://en.wikipedia.org/wiki/Text_editor>`_ to work with plain text files